 To the extent consistent with its investment objective and strategies, the Fund may invest in foreign (non-U.S.) securities.
 Foreign fixed-income securities may include eurodollar convertible securities, which are fixed-income securities that are issued in U.S. dollars outside the United States and are convertible into or exchangeable for equity securities of the same or a different issuer.
 Investment in foreign (non-U.S.) securities involves special risks.
 These include market risk and the risks of investing in securities of foreign issuers and of companies whose securities are principally traded outside the United States on foreign exchanges or foreign over-the-counter markets and in investments denominated in foreign currencies.
 Market risk involves the possibility that security prices will decline over short or even extended periods.
 The markets tend to be cyclical, with periods of generally rising prices and periods of generally declining prices.
 These cycles will affect the value of the Fund to the extent that it invests in foreign securities.
 In addition, the performance of investments in securities denominated in a foreign currency will depend on the strength of the foreign currency against the U.S. dollar and the interest rate environment in the country issuing the currency.
-Absent other events which could otherwise affect the value of a foreign security (such as a change in the political climate), appreciation in the value of the foreign currency generally can be expected to increase the value of a foreign currency-denominated security in terms of U.S. dollars.
-A rise in foreign interest rates or decline in the value of the foreign currency relative to the U.S. dollar generally can be expected to depress the value of a foreign currency-denominated security.
+Absent other events which could otherwise affect the value of a foreign currency relative to the U.S. dollar generally can be expected to depress the value of a foreign currency relative to the U.S. dollar generally can be expected to depress the value of a foreign currency relative to the U.S. dollar generally can be expected to depress the value of a foreign currency relative to the U.S. dollar generally can be expected to depress the value of a foreign currency relative to the U.S. dollar generally can be expected to depress the value of a foreign currency relative to the U.S. dollar generally can be expected to depress the value of a foreign currency relative to the U.S. dollar generally can be expected to depress the value of

 There are other risks and costs involved in investing in foreign securities which are in addition to the usual risks inherent in domestic investments.
 Investment in foreign securities involves higher costs than investment in U.S. securities, including higher transaction and custody costs as well as the imposition of additional taxes by foreign governments.
-Foreign (non-U.S.) investments also involve risks associated with the level of currency exchange rates, less complete financial information about the issuers, less market liquidity, more market volatility and political instability.
+Foreign (non-U.S.) investments also involve risks associated with the level of currency exchange rates, less complete financial information about the issuers; more or less foreign government regulation; less stringent investor protections; less stringent accounting, corporate governance, financial reporting and disclosure standards, less market liquidity, more market volatility; and economic, political and social instability in the countries in which the Fund invests.
 Future political and economic developments, the possible imposition of withholding taxes on dividend income, the possible seizure or nationalization of foreign holdings, the possible establishment of exchange controls, or the adoption of other governmental restrictions might adversely affect an investment in foreign securities.
 Additionally, foreign banks and foreign branches of domestic banks are subject to less stringent reserve requirements, and to different accounting, auditing and recordkeeping requirements.
 Also, the legal remedies for investors may be more limited than the remedies available in the United States.
 Additionally, many countries throughout the world are dependent on a healthy U.S. economy and are adversely affected when the U.S. economy weakens, or its markets decline.
 For example, the decline in the U.S. subprime mortgage market quickly spread throughout global credit markets, triggering a liquidity crisis that affected fixed-income and equity markets around the world.